boundlesslifelab/boundlesslifelab.github.io/goal-workshop.md

-**Will we be applying what we learn during the workshop?**
+### **Will we be applying what we learn during the workshop?**
  Absolutely.
 This is a doing workshop, not just listening.
 You'll actively work on your goals throughout each session with practical exercises and immediate application.

 ## Participation & Format

-**Will there be slides or theory?**
+### **Will there be slides or theory?**
  Yes, there will be slides to support the session.
 But remember, this is a doing session, not a TED talk.

-**Is this a one-time thing or a series?**
+### **Is this a one-time thing or a series?**
  One sharp, high-impact session.
 You'll walk out with a system, not a sales pitch for a follow-up course.

-**What if I already have goals?**
+### **What if I already have goals?**
  Good.
 We'll see if they still matter, if they're clear, and if you've got a way to follow through when motivation takes a nap.
 The workshop will help you refine them using our frameworks.

-**Do I have to share personal stuff with the group?**
+### **Do I have to share personal stuff with the group?**
  Only if you want to.
 No forced sharing.
 No oversharing.
 Total choice.

-**How interactive is the workshop?**
+### **How interactive is the workshop?**
  Very.
-You'll participate in guided exercises including:
+You'll participate in many guided exercises including:

 - Goal mapping activities
 - Habit-building experiments
 - Accountability partnerships
 - Weekly Reviews

-**Do I need to prepare anything beforehand?**
+### **Do I need to prepare anything beforehand?**
  Just come with an open mind and, if possible, some goals you've been thinking about.
 We'll provide all templates and materials needed during the session.

-**Do I need to be in a certain job, role, or phase of life?**
+### **Do I need to be in a certain job, role, or phase of life?**
  Nope.
-Doesn't matter if you're leading a team, launching a business, training for an Ironman, or just tired of drifting.
+Doesn't matter if you're leading a team, launching a business, training for a race, or just tired of drifting.
 This is for anyone ready to move with purpose.

 ## Workshop Leaders

-**Who are you, and why are you the right people for this?**
+### **Who are you, and why are you the right people for this?**
- We've lived this.
-Not just talked about it.
-We've built careers, businesses, bodies, and lives by getting clear, setting sharp goals, and sticking to systems when the motivation wore off.
-This is the stuff we use ourselves, and we're passing it on raw and real.
+ Because we don’t just teach this stuff — we live it, through real-life high-stakes goals.

+**Tanya** is:

+- A highly sought-after **GMAT Coach**, helping professionals crack one of the toughest competitive exams
+- A dedicated runner, completing **multiple half and full marathons every year**
+- A **fitness coach** — maintaining peak fitness while raising two kids and mentoring students

+**Rishi** has:

+- Completed **4 full Ironman triathlons in the last 5 years** (a 226 km test of mental and physical resilience)
+- Completed a **Finance specialization from New York University**, all while raising two kids and working a full-time job.
+- Built personal systems to juggle endurance training, work, learning, and family life without burning out

+We’ve faced the same distractions, doubts, and curveballs you do.
+This workshop is built on what worked for us — and what still works when motivation inevitably dies.

+### **Why are you doing this?**

+Because we know how hard it is to chase big goals when motivation keeps letting you down.
+We’ve seen people — ourselves included — spend years stuck in cycles of overplanning, waiting for the “right time,” or relying on bursts of willpower that fade fast.

+**We’re convinced this works.**
+ We’ve tested these systems in real life — through Ironman races, marathon seasons, career pivots, competitive exams, raising kids, and building businesses.
+And we’ve seen how breaking big goals into small, winnable actions and backing them with habits can transform how people show up in every part of life.

+**We’re doing this because it’s our shared obsession.**
+ We’ve bonded over this exact passion: helping people stop drifting and start doing.
+This workshop is how we pass that on.

-**Will I get support after the workshop?**
+### **Will I get support after the workshop?**
  The workshop is designed to give you a complete system you can implement independently.
 However, we'll provide resources you can reference afterward to help reinforce what you've learned.

-**How is this different from other goal-setting workshops?**
+### **How is this different from other goal-setting workshops?**
  We focus on execution, not just inspiration.
 Many workshops leave you feeling good but without clear next steps.
 We prioritize practical applications, real-world examples, and creating systems that work even when willpower doesn't.